Lucria/Scooter_Project_Backend/README.md

 The goal of building this system is for Beam's Software Engineering Internship Exercise.

-This repository will house both the backend for this system.
+This repository will house both the backend and the database for this system.
 Both the backend and the database system will be hosted from Docker containers.

 ## Rough Architecture Diagram